LiquidVisions/LiquidVisions.PanthaRhei/README.md

 ## Getting Started

-The project is currently in an experimental phase and is therefore not yet published to nuget.org.
+The project is currently in an experimental phase and is, therefore, not yet published publically yet.